This is what's open in Toronto right now

 The following businesses, facilities, and services still remained closed

-There's still no certainty on exactly how long these closures will go on for but it will still be some time before things get fully back to normal.
+There's still no certainty on how long these closures will last or how long it will be until we move onto Stage 2 of reopening.